The return of Christopher Lawrence Pizzo, Captain Chris Pizzo or Lt X.

 Link to the lawsuit Cris Pizzo lost :

 During his deposition we discovered:

 - He was never in the army or any armed forces (his grandfather was)

 - He did not travel outside the United States

 I met Chris in 2004 and knew where he was until 2007.
 Then he moved to California.
 To the best of my knowledge he has been training in Brazilian Jujitsu.
 He purchased Gracie Barra around 2010 but that deal fell through and they wound up taking it back.
 He was teaching at another local club and started a company “Way of the Warrior” teaching martial artists how to get high end clients.
 I don’t know how Chris has earned his living since 2015, but I don’t think he ever taught a high end client – then again, I don’t know what he’s been doing since he left NJ.

 So that being said, it looks like Chris Pizzo is back in the self defense world.
-He was on Udemy (still is I think) but he was using that to pay me off – now that he’s finished paying me off (Thank You) he is back in business!
+He was on Udemy (still is I think) but he was using that to pay me off – now that he’s finished paying me off (Thank You Chris) he’s back in business!
 So welcome back my old student.

 THIS JUST IN…Chris Pizzo is STILL AT IT!!

 Chris Pizzo is NOT a 2nd Degree Black Belt in Judo as he claims on his facebook profile HERE.
 Even though he would probably argue the the line “a 2nd Degree Black Belt in Brazilian Jiujitsu and Judo” means that the rank only pertains to the BJJ (which is “BSS”).